Hawkynt/Randomizer/RandomNumberGenerators/ReadMe.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the LGPL License.
+See the [`LICENSE`](../LICENSE) file for more details.

 ## Contact